 Sometimes, when bipolar depression drags the hope from me, I tell myself, just one more breath, just one more moment.
 You just survive a little longer, because hope rebounds.
 I shade my eyes with my hand and look to the far flung sky and wait for hope to boomerang back to me, I just have to catch it.
 Have to keep my hand open and raised to the heavens.

 Sometimes it’s my anxiety that leaves me breathless, panting while my lungs hound me for breath, while tongues wag and wonder what could be wrong with me as I abandon my half-full grocery cart in the store and make a beeline for my car, for a Xanax on my palm and a swig of water to wash it down and make it all hush for a second.
-I try not to retch like a hound with a bone caught in its throat.
+I try not to retch like a dog with a bone caught in its throat.

 So on our anniversary, when Josh and I might have packed an overnight bag and gone on some adventure holding hands while we drove, when I might have thread dangly earrings through my lobes while he fastened my necklace from behind, warm fingers on my neck our eyes catching in the mirror, when we might have toasted ourselves by candlelight, when I might have brought something with lace instead of cotton, instead we stay home.